vakkas1234/Only-HTML/README.md

 # Only-HTML
 This website contains html knowledge
-Link is under the about
+The Link is under the about